 The following recipe for blackened tips, and the sauce that accompanies them were the signature appetizer at an Italian restaurant I worked at run by a chef from Milan, Italy.

-The sauce especially is a fantastic compliment for meats of all kinds, but it’s pictured here exactly as we served it in the restaurant.
+The sauce especially is a great compliment for meats of all kinds, but it's pictured here exactly as we served it in the restaurant.
 I can pretty much guarantee it will be one of your new favorite sauces, and anyone that complains about gamey flavor in their deer meat will be asking for seconds.

 - 8 oz venison tips cut into bite-sized pieces